andijcr/pandatriage/README.md

 }
 ```

-### Rogue failing build
+### Bad Build

-Sometime a rogue ci build causes a lot of errors which should be ignored (e.g. a responsible PR is identified and
-rolled back).
-In this case edit `.ciignore.json` to exclude that build and restart `python3 index.py --reindex`.
+Sometimes, a transient change in the environment, such as misconfiguration or accidental merging of a wrong branch, can cause multiple tests to fail.
+Instead of opening an issue for each failed test, we can ignore a build that causes numerous errors (e.g., when a responsible pull request is identified and rolled back).
+In such cases, edit `.ciignore.json` to exclude that build and restart `python3 index.py --reindex`.

+### Misformatted Issues

+The directory `data/misformatted-open-issues` contains misformatted open issues marked with `ci-failure`.
+If a `ci-failure` pertains to a unit test (ducktape's ci-issue format is not applicable), add the `rpunit` label to ignore it.
+If an issue should be ignored for any other reason, add the `ci-ignore` label.

 ### Commands

-#### New failures
+#### New Failures

 ```
-# list failures which doesn't have corresponding issues
+# List failures that do not have corresponding issues
 python3 view_new.py | csvcut -c "failure id","build","freq","total","first occ.","test","title" | csvlook -I -q '"' -d "," | less -S
 ```

-By tuning the csvcut's args you may control which columns to display.

-Output
+The `csvkit` package (with `csvcut` and `csvlook` commands) is used to select columns from the output of `view_new.py` (which is in CSV format) and display them in a formatted manner.

+Output:

 ```
 | failure id |  build |   freq | total | first occ. | test                                                                             | title                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |